 It will also keep you fit throughout the colder months so there won’t be much of a hurdle preventing you from getting back into top form once the winter weather is behind you.
 Finally, for some people, winter cycling is actually more convenient as you can avoid dusting snow off your car or having to shovel your driveway.
 You can simply hop on your bike and go!

 How to choose the right bike for winter riding

-Especially if you live somewhere with regular snowfalls, your bike’s worst enemy come winter is not necessarily the weather — it’s the salt they put on the roads.
-By all accounts, if you’re going to ride in a city all year, you want a bike for winter that falls squarely into the “beater” category.
+Your bike’s worst enemy come winter is not necessarily the weather, especially if you live somewhere with regular snowfalls, — it’s the salted roads.
+By all accounts, if you’re going to ride in a city all year, you want a dedicated winter bike that falls squarely into the “beater” category.
 There’s just no getting around the fact that salt is going to eat away at the bike so keep that in mind when deciding what you’d like to expose to the elements.
-Get something used that is comfortable and functional but that you aren’t going to be too sad to part with when the day comes.
+Use an old bike you already own or get something used that is comfortable and functional but that you aren’t going to be too sad to part with when the day comes.

 Some other helpful considerations:

 Aluminium wheels – although it is not worth buying new wheels, if you have the option — go with aluminium.
 They won’t rust and will end up lasting you a lot longer.

 Flat pedals – you need to be able to get your feet on the ground fast when riding in inclement weather conditions, this is not the time to go clipless.

 Fenders – just trust us here.
 The elements are unpredictable so unless you want to end up with a wet and soggy butt, put fenders on your bike or use an inexpensive Ass Saver for winter riding.

 Lower your saddle – for the same reason why you don’t want to go clipless, getting your feet on the ground fast in dicey riding conditions is fundamental.
 Lowering the seat will provide you with a more stable centre of gravity and ensure that you can get your tootsies planted firmly on the ground in a moment’s notice.